martindavid1995/py-stats/README.md

 > Provides an option to plot data in order to help assess linear trends.

 **regressionTests.py**
 > Calculates confidence intervals and performs hypothesis tests of regression tests.
-Computes ANOVA f-statistic.
+Computes ANOVA f-statistic, coefficient of determination, and standard deviations.